Abu Dhabi Fund For Development Highlights UAE's Commitment To Water Security At MENA Water Development Financing Forum

-“By ensuring water management remains central to sustainable development, we are addressing immediate challenges and building a resilient future where water scarcity no longer hinders economic growth or community well-being,” H.E.
-Mohamed Saif Al Suwaidi said
+(MENAFN- Mid-East Info) “By ensuring water management remains central to sustainable development, we are addressing immediate challenges and building a resilient future where water scarcity no longer hinders economic growth or community well-being,” H.E.
+Mohamed Saif Al Suwaidi said.

 Organised by the AFESD and the World Bank Group, the forum brought together MENA representatives, water sector experts, development institutions, and senior officials to discuss technical solutions and innovative financing mechanisms for ensuring water security in the region.